Many people find the architectural process daunting or convoluted, yet it doesn’t need to be.

-When you contact Clear Architects, one of our team will ask some key details about you and the project.
-An architect will contact you to discuss in more detail your individual brief and make an appointment to view the building/site in person.
+When you contact us, one of our team will ask some key details about you and the project.
+An architect will contact you to discuss in more detail your individual brief and make an appointment to view the building/site.

 The aim of this first visit is to identify any potential planning issues and assess the site itself.
-If it is a refurbishment project, the aim will include considering the ‘flow’ of space and light in the building, as well as considering practicalities involved in the project such as site access.
+If it is a refurbishment project, the aim will include thinking about the flow of space and light in the building, as well as considering the practicalities involved in the scheme, such as site access.

-This is also the beginning of a working relationship, so an opportunity for you to ask any questions or raise any concerns about the process ahead.
-Most importantly it is to discuss the brief or help you to formulate one that addresses your needs.
+This is also the beginning of a working relationship with the practice, so an opportunity for you to ask any questions or raise any concerns about the process ahead.
+Most importantly, it is to discuss the brief or help you to formulate one that addresses your needs.

 Fee Proposal and Stages of Work

 Following the consultation we will issue you an informal email and if of interest; we will issue with you a letter of appointment that serves as a contract between us.
-The letter outlines the key stages of work that relate specifically to your project and the associated fees.
-Each project is unique and therefore so are its requirements.
+The appointment outlines the key stages of work that relate specifically to your project and the associated fees.
+Each scheme is unique and therefore, so are its requirements.

 Please note our fees relate to the RIBA stages and are calculated on the scope of services identified from the first consultation or what we feel is the best way to progress i.e. perhaps just a concept if the project is not fully defined.
-The proposal lists any other consultants that may be required and survey requirement to enable the designs to develop.
+The proposal lists any other consultants that may be needed and survey requirements to enable the designs to develop.
 It’s a very explanatory letter.

 Please note at the beginning of a project we will ask; are we to design to budget or to brief?
 The difference being, if you design to a budget you may not be able to achieve the brief.

 Most commonly clients ask for the brief to be met.
 We can then work with clients at Stage 3 when tender cost returns on value engineering (reducing price by reducing or amending the design; which may incur further designs fees).